cb400f/opensuse-guide.org/repositories.md

-<?php include 'header.php'; ?>
+---
+layout: default
-<title>11.
-Software Repositories - Adding and Managing Package Repositories</title>
+title: 11.
+Software Repositories - Adding and Managing Package Repositories
-<?php include 'header2.php'; ?>
-<?php include 'menu.php'; ?>
+permalink: /repositories
+---

 <div class="heading1">11.
 Software Repositories</div>
 As mentioned in the previous chapter, the package manager installs software by fetching packages from software repositories, therefore the software available for easy installation via the package manager depends on the configured repositories.<br /><br />

 A software repository is a collection of RPM packages (the openSUSE packaging format) and metadata for the available packages.
 Usually repositories are on online servers, but it can also be on a CD/DVD or on other media.<br /><br />